-8. Land and Shoreline Use [help]
+8. Land and Shoreline Use

-- b.
+- a.
+What is the current use of the site and adjacent properties?
+Will the proposal affect current land uses on nearby or adjacent properties?
+If so, describe. - Vacant land.
+Proposal will not affect any other existing uses. - b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
 How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how:
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?
+No.

+- 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: No. - c.
-c.
 Describe any structures on the site.

-None prior to recent construction

-d.
+None. - d.
 Will any structures be demolished?
 If so, what?
-No

-e.
+N/A. - e.
 What is the current zoning classification of the site?

-LDR-7.5

-f.
+Low Density Residential, specifically LDR-7.5. - f.
 What is the current comprehensive plan designation of the site?

-UL

-- g.
+Residential Urban Low. - g.
 If applicable, what is the current shoreline master program designation of the site?
-Urban Conservancy for the outfall, none for the subdivision - h.
+None, N/A. - h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.
-Yes, wetlands occur in the subdivision and riparian habitat adjacent to the East Fork Lewis River - i.
+Yes.
+Seasonal stream in NE area of site. - i.
 Approximately how many people would reside or work in the completed project?

-j.
+Approximately 210 would reside. - j.
 Approximately how many people would the completed project displace?
-None k.
-Proposed measures to avoid or reduce displacement impacts, if any:

-- L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: - m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:
+None. - k.
+Proposed measures to avoid or reduce displacement impacts, if any: None necessary. - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: The proposal will comply with all City and State regulations/codes. - m.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: None, N/A.

-9. Housing [help]
+9. Housing

-a.
+- a.
 Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing.

-37 medium income

-b.
+84 new homes for middle to upper income buyers. - b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.

-c.
-Proposed measures to reduce or control housing impacts, if any:
+None. - c.
+Proposed measures to reduce or control housing impacts, if any: None proposed.

-10. Aesthetics [help]
+10. Aesthetics

-a.
+- a.
 What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?

-b.
+2 story maximum from road, with some daylight basements in addition.
+Exterior materials undetermined at present. - b.
 What views in the immediate vicinity would be altered or obstructed?

-b.
-Proposed measures to reduce or control aesthetic impacts, if any:
+None. - c.
+Proposed measures to reduce or control aesthetic impacts, if any: None proposed.

-11. Light and Glare [help]
+11. Light and Glare

-a.
+- a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-Street lights - nighttime

-b.
+Some new vehicular headlights during travel to and from site permanently. - b.
 Could light or glare from the finished project be a safety hazard or interfere with views?
-No

-- c.
+No. - c.
 What existing off-site sources of light or glare may affect your proposal?
+None known.

-None - d.
-Proposed measures to reduce or control light and glare impacts, if any: None
+d.
+Proposed measures to reduce or control light and glare impacts, if any: None necessary.12.
+Recreation a.
+What designated and informal recreational opportunities are in the immediate vicinity?
+Sternwheeler Park.
+Public schools.
+Other unknown parks.

-12. Recreation [help]